Lego Star Wars: The Complete Saga

 Weighted options allow you to choose how likely a particular option's value is to be used in game generation.
 The higher a value is weighted, the more likely the option will be chosen.
 Think of them like entries in a raffle.

 Choose the options you would like to play with!
-You may generate a single-player game from this page, or download an options file you can use to participate in a MultiWorld.
+You may generate a single-player game from this page, or download an options file you can use to participate in a multiworld.

 A list of all games you have generated can be found on the User Content page.